 How is hypertension diagnosed?

-Hypertension is diagnosed using a blood pressure measurement.
+Hypertension is diagnosed using a blood pressure measurement from a blood pressure test.
 It is taken with an inflatable cuff placed around your upper arm and then a measurement is recorded with a pressure-measuring gauge, which measures the force of blood against the walls of your arteries as your heart beats.
 Blood pressure readings are given as two numbers (for example, 120 over 80).
 If you have hypertension, one or both of these numbers will be too high.
 Your blood pressure should be measured in both arms.

 How is hypertension treated?